-Publications & AUDIO
+Publications & RECORDINGS

 Our case reports and webinars featuring the report writers can be found below.
 More case reports and documents analyzing multiple cases' findings are pending.

 Refugees in Towns: Experiences of Integration

 In this Forced Migration Review article, RIT PI Karen Jacobsen presents the project, why it is of importance in our current political climate, and what the project seeks to achieve.
 She explains how RIT's case studies are designed, and what information they include.
 She also shares how individuals living in towns experiencing refugee integration can contribute to the RIT project.

 Community Based Strategies to Reduce Gang and Community Violence and Foster Positive Social, Health, and Educational Outcomes for Children, Youth, and Families in Cairo

 Building on our findings from the Cairo RIT Report, this concept note lays out an analysis of what we see as the two main protection problems facing refugees in Cairo: youth and child protection and housing.
 We propose a program of interventions to address these problems.
 The analysis is based on research conducted in the heavily marginalized Sudanese, South Sudanese and Somali refugee communities in Kilo Araba wa Nus and Hay el Ashr, Cairo.
 It is intended as a foundation to build partnerships with local actors to move forward with designing and implementing these program ideas.